Homeowners Insurance FAQ

 A: In a condominium agreement, your ownership responsibilities only extend to the barriers of your unit.
 The home owners association (HOA) will be responsible for covering everything else like the hallways, elevators or pool, which are known as “common elements.”
 Any insurance you buy will not need to cover these common elements, usually making your policy cheaper.
 The HOA policy will not cover personal property, so make sure you have your items insured in addition to the cost to replace your unit structure and materials.

 A: An umbrella policy adds extra liability protection to most insurance policies you already have.
-In other words, if you injure someone with your car or in your home, your umbrella policy will pay for their medical costs once the coverage limit on your other relevant policy is reached.
+So, if someone is injured in your car or home, your umbrella policy will cover their medical costs once the coverage limit on your other relevant policy is reached.
 Umbrella policies are generally a cheap way to reduce liability risks in multiple situations.

 A: These two terms are common to home and renters insurance policies.
 Replacement cost refers to the price someone would pay in the current market to completely repair or replace the covered item.